biozal/NewWorld/cities/Atlanta.md

     - Workers:
        - Astrid, a young dwarf maid with a love of cleanliness and a no-nonsense attitude.
        - Erik, a middle-aged human blacksmith with a fiery temper and a talent for crafting weapons and armor.
+- Religion
+  - Temple of Athena
+    - Workers:
+       - Athena, 35, a regal and wise elf priestess with a love of wisdom and a talent for strategy.
+       - Apollo, 25, a handsome and talented half-elf acolyte with a love of art and a talent for poetry.
+       - Hephaestus, 60, a venerable and respected dwarf sage with a vast knowledge of philosophy and science.

 #### East Point
 - Ruler
   - Vesper Nightshade - 180 year old female elf.
 Lady Vesper is a mysterious and enigmatic woman with long, black hair and piercing red eyes.
 She is known for her magical abilities and her connection to the supernatural.